iiasa/GLOBIOM_doc/source/index.rst

 R
 ^
+In addition to GAMS, GLOBIOM includes scripts written in the Open Source R language.
+How to install and configure R for GLOBIOM is explained on `this R page <R>`_.
+In addition, R packages and examples for analysis and preperation of GLOBIOM data are available on GitHub:

-`globiomvis <https://iiasa.github.io/globiomvis>`_, an R package and examples for visualizing GLOBIOM data.
+* `globiomvis <https://iiasa.github.io/globiomvis>`_, an R package and examples for visualizing GLOBIOM data.

-`mapspam2globiom <https://iiasa.github.io/mapspam2globiom>`_, an R package and examples to facilitate the creation of country level crop distribution maps that are input to GLOBIOM.
+* `mapspam2globiom <https://iiasa.github.io/mapspam2globiom>`_, an R package and examples
+  to facilitate the creation of country level crop distribution maps that are input to GLOBIOM.

-GLOBIOM itself includes scripts written in the Open Source R language.
-To learn how to install and configure R for GLOBIOM, see the :doc:`R` page.

 Top-Level GAMS Scripts
 ----------------------